 White-labeling doesn’t mean that you should lose your brand’s identity.
 Make sure you are still making a name for your agency!
 Have a defined brand and core that stems from your company vision and goals.
 Offer something unique of your own, to differentiate and stand out from the digital marketing crowd.
-As you know, the space is becoming more fragmented.
+As you know,

 Other agencies will be working with these suppliers as well.
 As convenient as it is to use their white-label materials, try to mix it up where you can and add a few pieces of original content where possible.
 If your partner provides a one page sheet or a blog, but you know that you can provide more knowledge because it is your specialty (ex. review management for lawyers), don’t be afraid to produce some original content to show prospective clients you are the king of your niche or your area of expertise.

 Just because you are white-labeling your digital agency product or services, doesn’t mean you should stop practicing the art of marketing your business.
 Businesses are constantly marketed and pitched to, how can you offer them something that they need, that no one can fulfill as well as you can?
 I know it is hard to fit it in when you are busy trying to get more business, but the investment can pay off greatly for your company if done correctly.